 - Rhythm – The most critical thing a schedule does is get you in a rhythm.
 Writing is a habitual thing, like running or doing yoga.
 The more you do it, the more efficient you will be.
 Rhythm isn’t just for music.
 Applying a bit of rhythm and consistency to your writing will pay off in the long run.

 A publishing schedule doesn’t just last for a week or a month.
-So to continue placing at the top of Google searches, you must churn out around the same number of blog posts each month.
+So to continue ranking at the top of Google pages, you must churn out around the same number of blog posts each month.

 This consistency improves your authority and will go a long way toward making you a subject matter expert.